Angie0304/Image_Processing/projects/facial_segmentation/README.md

 ## How it works

 ### Facial Segmentation Backend
-The system follows these steps:
+The system works as follows:

 1. Upload an input image
 2. Analyze brightness and contrast